Dineth-De-Silva/Cal/README.md

 - In this calculator you can use numbers *from ±1.0 x 10-28 to ±7.9228 x 1028* for any operation.
 - If you try to use a number out of the range the calculator will output an error sound.
 - **When you running cal, if an error occured on permissions, try to run the cal again by giving administrative permissions**
+- Before running inno setup installation files (.iss files), build cal on Visual Studio seperatly in 32bit and 64bit by debugging
 ## All tasks that Cal can done
 1. Simple operations
 > - Addition